LemonLDAPNG/node-lemonldap-ng-handler/README.md

 Node-lemonldap-ng-handler uses LemonLDAP::NG configuration file, sections `[configuration]` and `[node-handler]`.

-> **Note important**: node-lemonldap-ng-handler can't read multilines in lemonldap-ng.ini.
+> **Note important**: lemonldap-ng-handler can't read multilines in lemonldap-ng.ini.
 You must rewrite them on one line *(even in other sections)*.

 #### Sections `[all]` and `[configuration]`

-Nothing to change, but node-lemonldap-ng-handler isn't compatible with all LLNG backends.
+Nothing to change, but lemonldap-ng-handler isn't compatible with all LLNG backends.
 See below.

 ##### Loggers

-node-lemonldap-ng-handler is compatible with the following [loggers](https://lemonldap-ng.org/documentation/2.0/logs):
+lemonldap-ng-handler is compatible with the following [loggers](https://lemonldap-ng.org/documentation/2.0/logs):
 * Lemonldap::NG::Common::Logger::Std : use console.log
 * Lemonldap::NG::Common::Logger::Syslog : use Syslog _(install modern-syslog